tttmmmyyyy/fixlang/Document.md

 #### `set! : I64 -> a -> Array a -> Array a`
 Updates a value of an element at an index of an array.
-This function always update the given array.
+This function never clones the given array.
 If the given array is shared between multiple references, this function panics.

 #### `sort_by : ((a, a) -> Bool) -> Array a -> Array a`
 Sort elements in an array by "less than" comparator.